andreas-schwenk/tex/README.md

 ## Website integration

 This example displays an equation as inline math in fluent text.
+The complete code can be found in directory `/examples/web`.

 CSS:
 ```css